Cholesterol-dependent cytolysin: Role of cholesterol

 The presence of cholesterol in the membrane of the target cell is required for CDC pore formation.
 The arrangement of cholesterol molecules in the bilayer may also be important for successful binding.
 The non-polar hydrocarbon tail of cholesterol orients itself toward the hydrophobic center of the membrane lipid bilayer, while the 3-β-OH group is oriented closer to the ester bonds formed by the fatty acid chains, and glycerol backbones closer to the membrane surface.
 Even with the 3-β-OH group near the membrane surface, it is not very exposed compared to the phospholipid head groups.

 The availability of cholesterol at the membrane surface is dependent upon its interaction with other membrane components such as phospholipids and proteins; and the more cholesterol interacts with these components the less available it is to interact with extramembranous molecules.
-Some factors that affect cholesterols availability are size of the polar head groups and the ability of the phospholipid to hydrogen bond with the 3-β-OH group of cholesterol.
+Some factors that affect cholesterol's availability are size of the polar head groups and the ability of the phospholipid to hydrogen bond with the 3-β-OH group of cholesterol.
 Cholesterol associates with phospholipids, forming a stoichiometric complex and contributes to membrane fluidity.
 If cholesterol concentration exceeds a certain point, free cholesterol will begin to precipitate out of the membrane.
 The binding and pore formation of CDC will occur when the concentration of cholesterol exceeds the association capacity of the phospholipids, allowing the excess cholesterol to associate with the toxin.

 The presence of cholesterol aggregates in an aqueous solution were sufficient to initiate a conformation change and oligomerization of perfringolysin O (PFO), while no changes were seen by perfringolysin O with epicholesterol aggregates in solution.
 Epicholesterol is a sterol that differs from cholesterol by the orientation of the 3-β-OH group, which is axial in epicholesterol and equatorial in cholesterol.
 Since the orientation of the hydroxyl group has such an effect on the bind/pore-formation of CDC, the equatorial conformation may be required for docking of the sterol to the binding pocket in domain 4, or to be properly exposed at the surface of lipid structures.